The 2024 Advanced Practitioner Job Market

-What you need to know about nurse practitioner and physician assistant salaries.
+What you need to know about nurse practitioner + physician assistant salaries.

 The best states for nurse practitioners.

-States with highest annual mean wage for nurse practitioners:
+States with highest, annual wage for nurse practitioners:

 States with highest location quotients for nurse practitioners: